usmaanalii/javascript/JavaScript30/analysis.md

 ### event.target

-When attaching event listeners to elements, you may want to access data from them.
+When attaching event listeners to elements, you might want to access data from them.

 In the case of form elements, with `inputs` and `labels` etc, you might not be able to distinguish which was clicked.

 Using event.target, you can narrow down to which element is needed.